 Progesterone-only contraception is considered a halachically permissible method when contraception is allowed.
 It has a number of halachic advantages: Its effect is temporary and reversible, it does not destroy sperm, and it does not interfere in any way with the normal course of marital relations.
 On the other hand, the irregular bleeding and spotting associated with progesterone-only contraception can raise halachic questions.

-Because of the risk of breakthrough bleeding, it is important to review the laws of stains (ketamim) before starting progesterone only pills (or any hormonal method).
-As always, one should wear colored underwear when not in niddah, avoid looking at toilet paper, and ask halachic questions rather than assuming that a stain has made one niddah.
-If breakthrough bleeding occurs during the shivah neki’im, one can ask a halachic question about reducing the number of bedikot.
+Because of the risk of bleeding, it is important to review the laws of stains (ketamim) before starting progesterone-only contraception.
+As always, one should wear colored underwear when not in niddah, take precautions with toilet paper, and ask halachic questions rather than assuming that a stain has made one niddah.
+If breakthrough bleeding occurs during the shivah neki’im (seven clean days), one can ask a halachic question about reducing the number of bedikot.

 Couples should be prepared for the possibility of a difficult beginning, and should be prepared to test the method for several months before abandoning it.